p-org/peasy-ide-vscode/Docs/docs/gettingStarted.md

 Follow the [Installing P](https://p-org.github.io/P/getstarted/install/) page to install P based on the platform you are using

-!!! note

-    Make sure that you intalled the right version of P (i.e., version >= 2.0.15)
+??? note "Make sure that you installed the right version of P (i.e., version >= 2.0.15)"

+    Run `p --version` command to get the version of P

 **Installing VS Code**

 Follow the [VS Code](https://code.visualstudio.com/docs) documentation to download and install VS Code based on the platform you are using

-!!! note

-    Make sure that you intalled the right version of VS Code (i.e., version >= 1.78.0)
+??? note "Make sure that you installed the right version of VS Code (i.e., version >= 1.78.0)"

+    To get the version of VS Code

+      - On macOS, go to Code > About Visual Studio Code.

+      - On Windows and Linux, go to Help > About.

 **Installing PEasy**